International Graduate Student Admission

 We are very aware of the challenges before you and hope to be able to provide you the best possible support as you pursue your graduate studies at UNF.
-This support includes our Student Orientation, which is offered at the beginning of every semester.
-Required of all new students, this program reviews your rights and responsibilities and also provides an opportunity for you to meet with your fellow international students.
+This support includes our Student Orientation, which is offered online and will remain available to you as a resource.
+This program reviews your rights and responsibilities and also provides you with information about university resources.

 The Graduate School and the International Center will be happy to help you with the admissions process.

 - Application Forms: International students must complete an online application.
-Further information is available at www.unf.edu/graduateschool.
+Further information is available at The Graduate School website.

 - Application Deadlines: Applicants should submit their completed application forms and all other required material well in advance of the date they wish to begin at UNF.
-Some programs have alternative deadlines for the submission of the application materials by international students, and these deadlines may be found at www.unf.edu/graduateschool/.
+Some programs have alternative deadlines for the submission of the application materials by international students, and these deadlines may be found online.

 The general deadline for international students are as follows: